LEGAL NATURE OF ANNOTATIONS AND DECLARATIONS IN THE LAND REGISTRY RECORD

 Deed restrictions in the land registry in Turkey indicate rights granted to third parties over the property or certain obligations imposed on the property owner.
 Depending on the nature of the deed restrictions and encumbrances on real estate, the sale of the property may be affected in different ways:

-2. Situations Requiring Permission for Sale: Certain annotations require approval from specific institutions or organizations for the sale of the property.
+- Situations Requiring Permission for Sale: Certain annotations require approval from specific institutions or organizations for the sale of the property.
 For instance, the sale of a property located within an Organized Industrial Zone may be subject to the approval of the relevant Directorate.
-Similarly, the sale or transfer of inherited properties may depend on certain legal procedures, such as disputes related to inheritance fraud.
+Similarly, in cases such as collusion by the deceased concerning inherited immovable properties, the sale or transfer among heirs may be subject to specific legal procedures under Turkish Inheritance Law.

 The sale of immovable properties with deed restrictions and encumbrances in the land registry is possible; however, the sales process may be subject to various legal and administrative restrictions depending on the nature of the annotation.
 While some annotations completely prevent the transfer of an annotated property, others may require the approval of certain institutions for the sale or affect the property’s value.